 Forget about the camera, tripod, or slider you are using.
 All that stuff is pretty much useless if you are not starting out with a solid starting point from the very first frame when you press record.
 More often than not, many of use are doing multi-cam jobs for very little money, often mixing DSLR and mirrorless footage from cameras from different manufacturers.
 It is not uncommon to see Sony A7sII footage, for example, mixed with more high-end models such as RED Epics/Weapons or F55s etc.

 In cases where you need to do this a good colour chart is your best friend.
 A good colour chart with grey and skin tone references patches should always be a part of your kit bag in all cases no matter whether you are doing a one camera or a five camera shoot as it will give you consistent and accurate starting point for your grade later in post.

 I own a few charts, but the one I find myself using every time is the X-rite ColorChecker Video.
-Now, for some of you starting out, it costs about $119 USD (you can grab one from Amazon US or B&H), and even though there are cheaper models out there, I wouldn’t recommend skimping on a reference chart.
+Now, for some of you starting out, you can grab one from Amazon US or B&H, and even though there are cheaper models out there, I wouldn’t recommend skimping on a reference chart.

 Sure, there are more advanced and expensive models out there, but I find the ColorChecker Video to be a good size for packing in a backpack’s laptop compartment.
-Another more affordable alternative that I have been using for some time is the Datacolor SpyderCheckr 24, which is selling on Amazon at the moment for $47.80.
+Another more affordable alternative that I have been using for some time is the Datacolor SpyderCheckr 24.
 You can see a photo of the SpyderCheckr 24 below.

 Datacolor SpyderCheckr 24 Back